 The Soucy Family Exploration Station

-Each display invites play and delivers discovery.
-In January, 2018 new displays from Flexhibit in addition to exhibits designed in collaboration with The Exploratorium in San Francisco joined our already exciting collection.
-These interactive exhibits focus on STEM fundamentals: Science, Technology, Engineering, and Math, subjects that are considered central to success in today’s economy.
+Some interactive stations in the Exploration Station are open.
+This area invites play and delivers discovery.
+These hands-on exhibits focus on STEM fundamentals: Science, Technology, Engineering, and Math, subjects that are considered central to success in today’s economy.

 Did you know that your body emits a type of light that our eyes cannot see?
 Our state-of-the-art thermal imaging camera allows you to explore a different part of the electromagnetic spectrum and see yourself in an entirely new way!
 Experiment with heat tattoos, infrared “lipstick”, or play with material that appears opaque to our eyes but is actually see-through in infrared!